How are your landing pages performing?

 A product or service landing page directs traffic to a page or pages that are dedicated to providing detailed and specific information about a particular product or service.
 These pages can be linked from within your website, or you might also link to them on social media or in blog posts.

-Essentially, these pages are where you will guide people when they indicate an interest in a specific product or service.
+These pages are where you will guide people when they indicate an interest in a specific product or service.
 Here are a few ways that you can design these pages to further the purchasing process:

 - Use images and video to give your audience a clear picture of the product or service